thedoggybrad/Frame-Blocker-Filter/README.md

 <br>
 <br>
 <br>
-Do you want no Frames?? that may contain trackers and even Ads.
+Do you want no Frames??, like Iframes, Javascript frames and HTML frames that may contain trackers and even Ads.
 Use one of the variations of this filter right now.
 <br>
 <br>
 Note: It can broke something or make something disappear on a webpage.
 I (thedoggybrad) will not be liable in case of using this filter due to an undesirable effect (ISC License).